Trade Wars: The Collapse of America's Free Trade Consensus

 Throughout his campaign for the presidency, Donald Trump held up Carrier, an air conditioning and heating company, as a symbol of the plight of American manufacturing, buffeted by free trade deals that hurt American workers.
 The company had planned to close an Indiana plant that makes furnaces, shifting production to Mexico and leaving 1,400 American workers jobless.
 Trump vowed to prevent that from happening.

 For Trump, bringing Carrier to heel was part of a broader pledge to stop the offshoring of American manufacturing jobs.
-To revive American industry, Trump has promised high tariffs on goods from Mexico and China, and he has inveighed against trade agreements, particularly the North American Free Trade Agreement.
+To revive American industry, Trump has promised high tariffs on goods from Mexico and China, and he has inveighed against trade agreements, particularly the North American Free Trade Agreement (PDF File).
 “NAFTA,” declared Trump, “is the worst trade deal maybe ever signed anywhere but certainly ever signed in this country.”

 Donald Trump at a 2015 campaign rally.